 Flanking the streets are very irregular narrow sidewalks, and drab centuries-old walls, regularly interrupted by heavy ornate doors, closed at night and open days to disclose flowered garden patios inside, or arcades of little shops and restaurants.
-Nearly concealed in a building showing its age is this computer facility.
-It costs 6 cents a minute for phone calls to the USA, $2 a hour for "premium" use of computers.
-It's owned and operated by a gruff German paraplegic, who must have quite a story to tell.
+I used a computer facility nearly concealed in an old building.
+It cost 6 cents a minute for phone calls to the USA, and $2 a hour for "premium" use of computers.
+It was owned and operated by a gruff German paraplegic, who must have quite a story to tell.

 I couldn't imagine a more paradisaical view than that from our simple breakfast restaurant, looking out over orchids and old cathedrals to the conical volcanoes beyond.
 Note 5/29/10: PACAYA was one of them.

 In Antigua quetzals (8 per dollar) are accepted, and usually dollars, euros, and Visa.
 Haircuts cost $1.75 US equivalent.
 Skilled workers get $3 a day.
-The city teems with no-haggle shops selling art we can understand and enjoy, beautiful craft work with which we would liked to fill the car, and fine goods woven in nearby village homes.
+The city teemed with no-haggle shops selling art we could understand and enjoy, beautiful craft work with which we would have liked to fill the car, and fine goods woven in nearby village homes.

 For total language immersion one can stay in local homes for $60 or less a week, including 3 meals daily except Sunday.
 People come from all over the world for the many little language schools.
-We've just finished 4 afternoons of one-on-one instruction, at $3 an hour for experienced university graduate instructors.
-It's illuminating and intimidating.
+We' had four afternoons of one-on-one instruction, at $3 an hour for experienced university graduate instructors.
+It was illuminating and intimidating.

-My maestro is a lapsed Catholic.
-The instruction is nearly all in Spanish.
-Amidst conjugations of irregular verbs, and idioms, we talk about politics, religion, moose, jokes, gringos, anything.
+My maestro was a lapsed Catholic.
+The instruction was nearly all in Spanish.
+Amidst conjugations of irregular verbs, and idioms, we talked about politics, religion, moose, jokes, gringos, anything.
 Snippets: Why have we seen only 1 cockroach ?
 "You are very lucky, ho, ho".
 With so many men killed in your recent war, half your women must go without a man, no ?
 "No, for it is our custom for every man, rich or poor, to have 2 women.
 The wives do not like it".
-(That's an exaggeration.
-Not all men are hypocrites here.
-But the manager of our little hotel is a pretty girl, charming, intelligent, and still single at 29.)
+That was an exaggeration. not all men were hypocrites there.
+But the manager of our little hotel was a pretty girl, charming, intelligent, and still single at 29.

-The Guatemalan general partly responsible for the long genocide of perhaps a half million people, and supported by the USA in the Cold War, was defeated in an election last month.
-That's a significant step towards democracy, but the country is left with a legacy of violence and corruption that requires the most caution of our journey so far.
-Somber armed police are at every street corner near the city center, and vigilant before every store of luxury goods, and by every bank and ATM.
+The Guatemalan general partly responsible for the long genocide of perhaps a half million people, and supported by the USA in the Cold War, was defeated in an election the month before our visit.
+That was a significant step towards democracy, but the country was left with a legacy of violence and corruption that required the most caution of our journey so far.
+Somber armed police were at every street corner near the city center, and vigilant before every store of luxury goods, and by every bank and ATM.
 We were told, "You're safe to walk most of or streets... until 10 PM , when all the police go home".

 One recent evening we happened on a ceremony that epitomized the soul and deep faith of the people.
 Down the dim narrow streets slowly lurched an apparently heavy platform supporting a highlighted Virgin Mary surrounded by flowers.
-The platform was supported by 9 persons on each side.
+The platform was supported by nine persons on each side.
 Each side moved in lock step, alternating with the other side, hence the measured lurching to the cadence of the somber suited band following it.
-Every 2 blocks a weary 9 was deftly replaced by another 9.
+Every two blocks a weary nine was deftly replaced by another nine.
 Once they were women.
 Liturgical choreography.
 Finally, with apparent great effort, the platform was carried up stairs and into the floodlit main cathedral in a blaze of glory, the music replaced by firecrackers and arching skyrockets.